LucasSheng/avatar-net/docs/index.md

 <small>Comparison of feature distribution transformation by different feature transfer modules. (a) <a href="https://arxiv.org/abs/1703.06868">Adaptive Instance Normalization</a>, (b) <a href="https://arxiv.org/abs/1705.08086">Whitening and Coloring Transform</a>, (c) <a href="https://arxiv.org/abs/1612.04337">Style-Swap</a>, and (d) the proposed style decorator.</small>
 </p>

-By embedding this module into an image reconstruction network that fuses multi-scale style abstractions, the Avatar-Net renders multi-scale stylization for any style image in one feed-forward pass.
+By embedding this module into a reconstruction network that fuses multi-scale style abstractions, the Avatar-Net renders multi-scale stylization for any style image in one feed-forward pass.

 [network]: ./figures/network_architecture_with_comparison.png
 ![network]